dcaffer07/Not-So-Basic-CAD/README.md

 <img src="https://github.com/dcaffer07/Not-So-Basic-CAD/blob/main/goodDeckPic.png" alt="wiring"  style="width:500px;">

 #### Reflection
-> Although I could have easily done this on my own, the module tuaght me more efficent ways to go about thin in onshape.
-For example last year I would have likely created 2 circles on each side however with this I simply used the symetry function and it was so much easier.
-Another example of this would be with the circles where I simply created two linear patterns to get them in the right spot raher than dong each one individually.
-All in all I think it refreshed my mind and got me back in the groove!
+> Although I could have easily done this on my own, the module tuaght me more efficent ways to go about thin in onshape...
+> - Use the mirror function and symetrey function as fequently as possible like how the board is symetric, and so do half and mirror across.
+> - Work smarter not harder, which fillet all theing at once rather than individually.
+> - Always label things in an OnShape document such as parts so that you actually know what is going on.
+> - Fasten about origin so that all is fixed to work with.

+> All of these things simply made the process easier and more fluid which is always a positive.

 ---